Deadline: July 1, 2015

 The committee will accept for review no more than one nomination from each doctoral program.
 Initial nominations, to come jointly from the dissertation committee chairperson and the department chair or director of graduate studies, should consist of ONLY the table of contents and the introductory and concluding chapters, together with two letters of recommendation, one of which must be from the chair of the nominee’s dissertation committee, and a university document indicating the date of award of the degree.
 The committee may then ask for the full thesis from selected finalists.

-These materials must be received in electronic form by July 1, 2013.
-Please send them to firstname.lastname@example.org.
+Materials must be received in electronic form by July 1, 2015.
+Please send them to email@example.com.

 *Make sure to include the most current address/email address for the nominee.*